adelimon/logParser/README.md

 * I use a basic JDBC implementation here.
 I was unclear if external libraries were allowed, so I did not use one such as Hibernate or JPA.
 Normally I would use one of those but for a simple problem I chose a simple implementation.

-* The DB connection properties are in a properties file.
+* The DB connection properties are inlined in the main class.
 Normally this would be in the app server config or in a YAML file.
+Because of this if you use a different DB you'll need to change that over.
+I did this this way as I chose to focus on solving the problem rather than plumbing and also wasn't sure if I could use external libraries.

 * My DB properties use a local instance that I have installed.
 I have this machine blocking any incoming connections on 3306 so hence no password on the DB.